 - Karma Houdini: Benny.
 He abducts Paulie from Ignacio, who he was genuinely happy living with, trains Paulie into becoming a thief, and when Paulie is caught while they try to rob a house, Benny escapes and is never seen again.

-- Mood Whiplash: The press conference scene, where after Paulie discovers that Dr. Reingold had no true intention of returning him to Marie, he embarrasses him by acting like an ordinary parrot, then throws in perverse insults ("Up yours, jackass"), which is funny at first, but it quickly becomes serious when Reingold asks him why he's acting this way, to which Paulie replies "You promised", then angrily shouts "Liar" over and over and tries to escape, which leads to him being captured and having his wings clipped.
+- Mood Whiplash: The press conference scene, where after Paulie discovers that Dr. Reingold had no true intention of returning him to Marie.
+He embarrasses him by acting like an ordinary parrot, then throws in such insults as "Up yours, jackass", which is funny at first, but it quickly becomes serious when Reingold asks him why he's acting this way, to which Paulie replies "You promised", then angrily shouts "Liar" over and over and tries to escape, which leads to him being captured and having his wings clipped.

 - Never Say "Die": Ivy.
 Her death isn't shown on screen - instead we see a shot of an ambulance outside her house while Paulie's narration states that "the cat got her".

 - Off-Model: The cover portrays Paulie absolutely enormous, suggesting it will be a movie about a giant bird.

 - Outlaw Couple: Benny and Ruby.

 - Polly Wants a Microphone: Paulie is a talking bird; the catch is that every other parrot in the movie isn't, and most humans have difficulty believing that Paulie is.